 The pinyon pine is not a fast-growing tree.
 It grows slowly and steadily, developing a crown almost as wide as the tree is tall.
 After some 60 years growth, the tree might be 6 or 7 feet (2 m.) high.
 Pinyon pines can live long lives, even exceeding 600 years.

 Homeowners in Utah, Nevada, and New Mexico will not ask “What does a pinyon pine look like?” or “Where do pinyon pines grow?”
 The trees are among the predominant pines in the Great Basin region, and selected state trees of Nevada and New Mexico.

 If you are looking for trees that grow in dry soil and truly require minimal maintenance, think of the pinyon pine tree.
 Growing this tough tree is not difficult, as long as you do not try to offer too much pinyon pine tree care.

-Plant pinyon pines in U.S. Department of Agriculture plant hardiness zones 4 through 8 in well-drained soil in a full sun location.
-The trees generally do best at an elevation of less than 7,500 feet.
-Install them in dry locations on hillsides, not low lands where water collects.
+Plant pinyon pines in USDA plant hardiness zones 4 through 8 in well-drained soil in a full sun location.
+The trees generally do best at an elevation of less than 7,500 feet (2,286 m.).
+Install them in dry locations on hillsides, not lowlands where water collects.